srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 ### Exercise 1: Sign Up For PowerBI

 Power BI can be your personal data analysis and visualization tool, and can also serve as the analytics and decision engine behind group projects, divisions, or entire corporations.
-Later on in this lab, you will visualize data using PowerBI.
-This article explains how to sign up for Power BI as an individual.
+Later on in this lab, you will build a dashboard and visualize data using PowerBI.
+This exercise explains how to sign up for Power BI as an individual.

 >**Note:** If you already have a PowerBI subscription, you can skip to the next step.